Fufek-git/GPT-Neo-UI/README.md

 # GPT-UI-Fufka

 ## Info:
-this is a python tkinter ui with ability to use Gpt-Neo-125M and Gpt-2-Large.
+this is a python ui make with tkinter with ability to use Gpt-Neo-125M and Gpt-2-Large.

 ### Warnings:
 if you are using app for the first time you need to wait 10-30 minutes for model to download